zbunde/tutorials.gschool.it/source/testing_introduction.liquid.md

 ## Homework

-Complete all exercises using good TDD style as demonstrated in class and RSpec syntax.
+Complete all exercises using good TDD style, as demonstrated in class, and RSpec.

-You should [create a Git repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository){:target="_blank"}
+You should [create a local Git repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository){:target="_blank"}
 with one sub-directory for each of the exercises.
-This git repository should be published to Github with the name "intro_to_tdd".
+You should also push this code to GitHub in a [newly created repository](https://help.github.com/articles/creating-a-new-repository){:target="_blank"} called "intro_to_tdd".

+Please work in groups of 4 and help others along as you go.

+Each person will write their own versions with their own GitHub repository but you should use the group for help.

-Make sure that you have RSpec installed.
+First, make sure that you have RSpec installed.

 {% terminal %}
 $ gem install rspec
 {% endterminal %}

-Please work in groups of 4 and help others along as you go.

-Each person will write their own versions but you should use the group for help.

 1. odd/even
-    * The class will return the numbers starting with 1 and ending with the number that it was initialized with.
+    * The class will return the numbers starting with 1 and ending with the number that it was initialized with when the run method is called.
     For example, if I pass in 10, then the program will return an array containing 1 through 10.
     * If the number is even then the program will replace the number in the array with the text "Even".
     * If the number is odd, then the program will replace the number in the array with the text "Odd".

 1. leap year calculator
     * The class is not initialized with anything special.
+You will call a method called yes? that will tell you if it is a leap year or not.
     * The year is a leap year if it is divisible by 4.
 (2001 is not a leap year but 1996 is a leap year)
-    * The year is a leap year if it is divisible by 100 and 400.
+    * The year is leap year if it is divisible by 100 and divisible by 400.
+If it is only divisible by 100, it is not a leap year.
      (1900 is not a leap year but 2000 is a leap year)

 1. string calculator
     * The class is not initialized with anything special.
     * There is one method called `add` that adheres to the following rules:
         * If the empty string is passed, the method returns 0.
         * Otherwise the method returns the sum of the numbers in the string.
 For example, if the string "1" is passed then the calculator returns 1.
-If the string "1,2" is passed, then the method returns 3.
+If the string "1,2,7" is passed, then the method returns 10.
-        * The method can take a string with any number of integers in it.
-        * The delimiter can be specified at initialization time.
+        * The [delimiter](http://en.wikipedia.org/wiki/Delimiter){:target="_blank"} can be specified at initialization time.
+In the above examples, the delimiter was the string ",".
 Any calls to `add` will use that delimiter.

 1. numeric calculator
     * The class is not initialized with anything special.